ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

            be identified using its tip.

 Data:
+* **context-free:** verification steps which do not have a data dependency on previous blocks.
 * **data dependency:** Information contained in the previous block and its chain fork, which is required to verify the current block.
 * **state:** The set of verified blocks.
 The state may also cache some dependent